 sarah and dean's summer scorcher shustoke wedding

-I'm going to start this blog by just discussing how much I absolutely bloody love this couple!
+I'm going to start this blog by just discussing how much I absolutely bloody love this pair!
 They're the kind of people who make you wish you were a 7 year old again just to ask them to be your friends.

-I met Sarah and Dean met at a wedding fair last November and then again in January in what holds my record as the longest initial consultation I've ever had (over 4 hours for those of you who like their facts and figures).
+I met Sarah and Dean met at a wedding fair last November and then again in January in what holds my record as the longest initial consultation I've ever had (well over 4 hours for those of you who like their facts and figures).
 I was there so long their notoriously social awkward cat even came over to say "Hello" but it may have been more of a hint to get out of the house.

 I knew before I even got them in front of my lens they would be absolute naturals and I wasn't wrong.
 With their wedding being held at the rural gorgeousness that is Shustoke Farm Barns I thought we'd go the total opposite for their pre-wedding shoot.